openjs-foundation/cross-project-council/proposals/approved/GOVERNANCE/README.md

 We need basic governance to operate

-## What is neccessary to get this proposal to approved
+## What is necessary to approve this proposal

 As this proposal does not need to be approved by either board and doesn't have any budgetary or legal requriements I believe that we can move immediately from Stage 2 to Stage 3 at the same time.
 (Note: based on old proposal process)